smirzaei/soroush.codes/content/posts/how-i-set-up-my-go-development-environment.md

 I highly recommend using [`golangci-lint`](https://golangci-lint.run).
 It's very vast, and combines multiple lint tools including [`staticcheck`](https://staticcheck.io) which is one of my favorite tools and [is enabled by default](https://golangci-lint.run/usage/linters).

 Enabling it on VS Code is just as easy as going to the settings and selecting `golangci-lint` for your Go lint tool.
-Or you can edit the `settings.json` file (type open settings (JSON) in the command pallette) and adding the following line:
+Or you can edit the `settings.json` file (type "open settings (JSON)" in the command palette) and adding the following line:

 ```JSON
 {